vandersonramos/magento2-remove-add-to-cart/README.md

-# Magento2 - Remove add to cart button
+# Magento 2 - Remove add to cart button

 ## Overview
 Magento 2 module to disable add to cart button from product and category page for guest.